Professional Community for Car Dealers, Marketing, Advertising and Sales Leaders

 There’s a misconception that has been permeating across many industries over the past couple of years.
 It’s the thought that “reputation management” is about getting positive reviews on sites like Yelp, Google+, and Merchant Circle.
 While that’s a portion of it in theory, the practice of it has turned into a huge monster that is…Continue

 The traditional PATH TO THE SALE is so ingrained in the auto business, I was hesitant to even write the words A NEW PATH TO THE SALE.
 I debated whether to make it a statement or a question.
-Eventually, my unwavering belief in the future overcame my attachment to…Continue
+Eventually, my unwavering belief in the future overcame my attachment to the past.…Continue

 |by Josh Escusa, Reputation Management Specialist…|

-I recently read a posting someone made referring to an article at MSN Money reprinted from US NEWS entitled “5 sneaky car dealer sales tricks” they did not like saying that these types of articles confuse…Continue
+I recently read a posting someone made referring to an article at MSN Money reprinted from US NEWS entitled “5 sneaky car dealer sales tricks” they did not like saying that these types of articles confuse the public and asked why do they have to say that we are always on…Continue

 Added by Bill Cosgrove on September 1, 2013 at 6:00am — No Comments